-- Must have two full years of intensive care experience in the United States prior to starting the nurse anesthesia program (NAP).
+- Must have one full year of intensive care experience in the United States prior to starting the nurse anesthesia program.

-- GPA higher than 3.2 out of 4.0 for any undergraduate or graduate degree.
+- Applicants should have a GPA higher than 3.2 out of 4.0 for all undergraduate or graduate degrees.
 No GRE is required.

-- All applicants must have a grade of B or higher and have taken the following courses in the last ten years: Chemistry, Anatomy and Physiology, and Research.
+- All applicants must have a grade of B or higher and have taken the following courses within the last 10 years: Chemistry, Anatomy and Physiology, and Research.

-- Three letters of recommendation: academic, supervisor, and mentor/colleague.
+- Three letters of recommendation: an academic reference, a supervisor, and a mentor/colleague.

 - Official transcripts for ALL schools attended after high school regardless of number of credits.

 - Advanced Cardiac Life Support (ACLS) certification, Pediatric Advanced Life Support (PALS), Basic Life Support (BLS) from the American Heart Association.